Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 The Enabling Fund for Official Language Minority Communities (EF-OLMC) aims to enhance the development and vitality of OLMCs.
 The EF-OLMC provides funding to a network of 14 organizations across Canada, with more than 130 employees in 50 locations.
 The organizations help OLMCs to strengthen their capacity in the areas of human resource and community economic development by providing local leadership, promoting partnerships, implementing projects, and leveraging networks for concerted action.

 The EF-OLMC is ESDC's main program to meet its Official Languages Act obligation to enhance the vitality of the English and French linguistic minority communities in Canada and support and assist their development.
-It is also ESDC's main contribution under the Action Plan for Official Languages - 2018-2023: Investing in Our Future.

-3.9 Indigenous Skills and Employment Training (ISET) Program
+3.8 Indigenous Skills and Employment Training (ISET) Program

-3.10 Skills and Partnership Fund (SPF)
+3.9 Skills and Partnership Fund (SPF)

-3.11 First Nations Job Fund (2013 to 2017)
+3.10 First Nations Job Fund (2013 to 2017)

-The youth population is growing in First Nation communities, along with high unemployment rates and high dependency on Income Assistance, especially with the on reserve population.
+The youth population is growing in First Nation communities, along with high unemployment rates and high dependency on Income Assistance, especially with the on-reserve population.
 The First Nations Job Fund aimed to provide recipients of First Nations Income Assistance who live on reserve with the personalized training necessary to access jobs.
 Beneficiaries were between 18 and 24 years of age, were able to work and were trainable within one year.
 Clients were referred to the Fund through Aboriginal Affairs and Northern Development Canada's Enhanced Service Delivery system.
 This program was delivered through the Aboriginal Skills and Employment Training Strategy delivery network.

 Selected organizations worked with local training facilities and employers to ensure that Income Assistance recipients referred from the Enhanced Service Delivery system were provided with the training-to-employment and employment supports they needed to secure jobs.
 The Fund was one of two components of the First Nations Income Assistance Reform Initiative— a joint initiative between AANDC, that delivers the enhanced Service Delivery, and ESDC, that administers the First Nations Job Fund.

-3.12 Job Bank
+3.11 Job Bank

-3.15 Skilled Trades and Apprenticeship (Red Seal Program)
+3.14 Skilled Trades and Apprenticeship (Red Seal Program)

-The Program works in partnership with the provinces and territories, who are responsible for apprenticeship training and trade certification in their jurisdictions, as well as industry, to develop national standards for each of the 56 designated Red Seal trades.
-The objective of the Program is to facilitate the labour mobility of tradespeople.
-Red Seal certification allows tradespeople to work anywhere in Canada without the need to re-validate their credentials from province-to-province or territory.
+The Program is a partnership between the federal government, the provinces and territories (who are responsible for apprenticeship training and trade certification in their jurisdictions), and industry, to develop national standards for each of the designated Red Seal trades.

-3.16 Apprenticeship Grants
+3.15 Apprenticeship Grants

 The Program provides grants (up to $4,000 for all apprentices and up to $8,000 for women in trades where they are under-represented) to eligible apprentices in designated Red Seal trades for completing their first and second year of their apprenticeship or upon receipt of their journeyperson certification.
 The Program provides these grants through the Apprenticeship Incentive Grant, the Apprenticeship Incentive Grant for Women, and the Apprenticeship Completion Grant.
 The objective of the Program is to support entry/progression and completion/certification within an apprenticeship program in a designated Red Seal trade.